- Departments & Offices

 On sample ballots, any official authority statement of a local electoral board or the State Board of Elections must be deleted, and replaced with the publishing candidate's or group's authority statement (or disclaimer).
 For federal offices, the authorization notice required by federal law must be used.
 For all other offices, the required identification on campaign material is specified in the Code of Virginia.

 For details, see the State Board of Elections website under Laws and Policies and look for the summary of campaign finance laws for a candidate or for your type of group / committee.
-Samples of any ballot (or part of a ballot) cannot be printed on white or yellow paper and must contain the words "Sample Ballot" in type no smaller than 24 point.
+Samples of any ballot (or part of a ballot) cannot be printed on white paper and must contain the words "Sample Ballot" in type no smaller than 24 point.

 If you have questions relating to either these basic or the additional requirements for identification of print media, radio and television campaign advertisements, contact the State Board of Elections Campaign Finance Division at 800-552-9745 or email the office.